SouravRoy-ETL/talend-agentic-ai-linter/README.md

 This project automates detection and fixing of Talend job design issues using YAML-based rules, `.item` job files, and OpenRouter LLMs (GPT-based).
 It supports zipped jobs, generates CSV reports, and shows beautifully formatted CLI output.

+**It Include 10 Production Ready jobs already.
+Just plug and play.
+Understand then Reuse.**

 ---

 ## 🎥 Demo Video